As a Washington local, I’ve rounded up the best things to do in Washington state to make your trip planning easy!

 You’ll probably hear about Pike Place Market pretty early when planning a visit to Washington state.
-It’s one of the most well-known attractions and is a must-do for first-time visitors.
-Located in downtown Seattle, Pike Place Market is in a historic district where local farmers, makers, and artists set up shop.
+It’s one of the most well-known Seattle attractions and is a must-do for first-time visitors.
+Located downtown, Pike Place Market is in a historic district where local farmers, makers, and artists set up shop.

 Go to watch the famous fishmonger fish throw, buy seasonal produce, and snag some beautiful flowers.
-Grab a snack, some Rachel’s Ginger Beer, and go check out the (in)famously disgusting gum wall… if you have the stomach for it.
+I highly recommend taking a chef-guided market food tour!
+Or simply grab a snack, some Rachel’s Ginger Beer, and go check out the (in)famously disgusting gum wall… if you have the stomach for it.